-Are you someone who likes working in a corporate firm and has an affinity towards managing people and activities?
-Well, then start your CAT preparation to get into the coveted MBA program.
+Are you someone who likes working in a corporate firm and has an affinity for managing people and activities?
+Well, then start your CAT preparation 2021 to get into the coveted MBA program.
 Masters in Business Administration is a step ahead towards fulfilling that dream of yours!
-CAT is one of the flagship aptitude tests for admission to prestigious B Schools of India.
-Over 2 lakh aspirants gear themselves for CAT preparation to give this exam.
-CAT 2020 is to be conducted on 29th November.

-Before we look at the CAT exam preparation strategy, it is important to glance at the latest notifications of the CAT exam.
+Before we look at the CAT exam preparation strategy for 2021, it is important to glance at the latest notifications of the exam this year.

-- It is also advised that candidates must take CAT mock tests to get an idea of what constitutes CAT and how to go about with their CAT preparation.
+- It is also advised that candidates must take mock tests to effectively carry out their CAT preparation 2021.

 Before you read about how to prepare for the CAT exam, you must understand why.
 The CAT exam preparation is undoubtedly a gateway for getting admission in the prestigious B Schools.
 Along with that, there are other benefits as well for giving the exam.
 Read on to know the five main reasons as to why you should attempt the CAT.